andresgmejiar/lbmech/README.md

 much straighter than a real individual would walk, while a 0.10 cm would result in paths much curlier than a real individual would walk.
 Thus, for humans a reasonable resolution might be between 1-10 m, while for ants it might be between 1-5 mm.
+If no `z_fix` is specified, the default is a resolution of 5 m.
+If you wish to change this, you must make sure to include the parameter `res = x` where `x` is desired resolution in any function that requires `z_fix` or `proj` in the remainder of the workflow.

 The raster projection should be selected to minimize distance distortion along different bearings—such as conformal projections.
 If your source